European regulators clamp down; the US can make ground

-Carbon dioxide emissions standards are, according to many observers, the single biggest accelerant of the eMobility transition.
-They have forced automakers down a decarbonized path and will be the fundamental driver of change.
+Paving the way in Europe are new CO2 emission standards.
+They are, according to many observers, the single biggest accelerant of the eMobility transition.
+These standards have forced automakers down a decarbonized pathway and will be the fundamental drivers of change.

-The regulations are also designed to accelerate EV sales.
-They stipulated that new EV car and van sales made up more than 5% of automakers’ total sales in 2020, rising to 10% in 2021 and to 15% in 2025.
-From 2030, it becomes 35% for cars and 30% for vans.
-The reward is relaxation of the emissions cap, but there is no penalty – erroneously, we think – for non-compliance.
+The regulations are also designed to accelerate European EV sales.
+They stipulate that new EV car and LDV sales must make up 10% of automakers’ total sales in 2021, rising to 15% in 2025.
+From 2030, it becomes 35% for cars and 30% for LDVs.
+The reward is the relaxation of the emissions cap, but there is no penalty, erroneously we think, for noncompliance.

 National and local initiatives favor electric

-France, which plans a five-fold increase in EV sales by 2022 compared with 2017, operates an effective bonus-malus scheme that could serve other nations well.
-The “bonus” is an environmental reward of up to €6,000 for vehicles costing less than €45,000 that emit less than 20 grams of CO2 per kilometer.
-The “malus” is a tax of up to €20,000 on the biggest polluting vehicles at the point of registration, effectively funding the bonus payouts.
+France, which aims for a five-fold increase in EV sales by 2022 compared with 2017, operates an effective bonus-malus scheme, which may resonate internationally.
+The “bonus” is an environmental reward of up to €6,000 (US$7,000) for vehicles costing less than €45,000 (US$55,000) that emit less than 20 grams of CO2 per kilometer.
+The “malus” is a tax of up to €20,000 (US$24,000) on the biggest polluting vehicles at the point of registration, which funds the bonus pay-outs.

-However, despite inducements to electrify, EV ownership is not within everyone’s reach.
-The market is disjointed, and a continental divide is emerging.
+As well as taking cues from Europe on ways in which to accelerate EV rollout, the US will pay heed, undoubtedly, to vulnerabilities too.
+Among them is the risk of polarization across federal lines.
+Despite inducements to electrify, EV take-up is disjointed across Europe.
 Economies that offer the best incentives and have the wealthiest populations account for the biggest take-up of EVs.
-There is a real risk that poorer nations are being squeezed out, with adverse implications for air quality and health.
+But poorer nations are being squeezed out, with contingent implications for air quality and health.

 The split is evident.
-Slightly more than 75% (pdf) of all EV charging stations are located in Germany, France, the Netherlands and the UK, while more than three-quarters (pdf) of all EVs are sold in those same countries, plus Norway.
-If decarbonization is Europe’s ambition, ways to harmonize EV adoption and to reverse the polarization of poorer economies must be found.
+Slightly more than 75% of all EV charging stations (pdf) are located in Germany, France, the Netherlands and the UK, and more than three-quarters of all EVs are sold (pdf) in those same countries, plus Norway.
+In the US, 38% of all EV sales in 2020 were in California.
+Work needs to be done globally to harmonize EV adoption and reverse polarization in poorer economies.